Screws For Plastics

 Reliable direct screw joints into thermoplastics demand a deep understanding of thread forming processes and the behaviour of plastics under stress.

-These screws are the product of just such technology designed by experts in screws and plastics creating many advantages for the user.
+These screws for plastics are the product of just such technology designed by experts in screws and plastics creating many advantages for the user.

 By allowing reduction in boss size.

 The assembly forces acting normally on the inclined surface of the thread can be resolved into two components.
 The magnitude of each component depends on the angle of incline.
-The small thread angle decreases the radial component thus reducing expansion of the boss – allowing smaller pilot holes and smaller boss diameters.
+The small thread angle of our screws for plastics decreases the radial component thus reducing expansion of the boss – allowing smaller pilot holes and smaller boss diameters.

 The increase in axial component creates more load carrying capacity, reducing the penetration depth/boss height, required for the same clamping load.